- Tick-borne encephalitis (TBE) is a viral infection, acquired through the bite of an infected tick, that occurs in focal areas of Europe and Asia.

 Consequences of infection include brain inflammation, nervous system complications, and muscle paralysis.
 Death occurs in about 2% to 40% of TBE cases depending on the virus subtype.

 Need for Medical Assistance

-Travelers who develop a generalized illness or marked local reaction within 2 to 3 weeks of a known tick bite should seek medical advice.
-No cure is available for TBE.
+Travelers who develop symptoms of TBE or a generalized illness or marked local reaction within 2 to 3 weeks of a known tick bite should seek medical attention.
+No specific treatment is available for TBE.

-- Use permethrin-containing compounds on clothing, camping gear, bed netting, and screens with permethrin (or other pyrethroid).
+- Treat outer clothing, boots, camping gear, bed netting, and screens with permethrin (or other pyrethroid).

-- Perform a thorough body check at least once a day and remove any ticks, preferably with forceps, to reduce the risk of infection after visiting a tick-infested habitat
+- Perform a thorough body check at least once a day and remove any ticks, preferably with forceps, to reduce the risk of infection after visiting a tick-infested habitat.

-Vaccine: Vaccination may be indicated for travel to some countries.
-Travelers who cannot obtain TBE vaccine in their home country should make arrangements to receive the vaccine upon arrival at their destination, if possible.
+TBE vaccination may be indicated for travel to some countries.
+Travelers who cannot obtain TBE vaccine in their home country should arrange to receive the vaccine upon arrival at their destination, if possible.
 TBE vaccines are not available in the U.S. and Canada but are available in Europe and Australia.